gohugoio/hugo/content/en/getting-started/configuration.md

   - `G-SSSSSSSS` for staging

 This is how you need to configure your `config.toml` files considering the above scenario:
 1. In `_default/config.toml` you don't need to mention `googleAnalytics` parameter at all.
-This ensures that no Google Analytics code is loaded in your development server i.e. when you run `hugo serve`.
-This works since, by default Hugo sets `Environment=development` when you run `hugo serve` which uses the config files from `_default` folder
+This ensures that no Google Analytics code is loaded in your development server i.e. when you run `hugo server`.
+This works since, by default Hugo sets `Environment=development` when you run `hugo server` which uses the config files from `_default` folder
 2. In `production/config.toml` you just need to have one line:

     ```googleAnalytics = "G-PPPPPPPP"```